-In this chapter, we provide a framework for the analysis and representation of geoscientific data by means of Slepian functions defined for time series, on two-dimensional Cartesian, and spherical domains.
+In this chapter we provide a framework for the analysis and representation of geoscientific data by means of Slepian functions defined for time series, on two-dimensional Cartesian, and spherical domains.
 We emphasize the common ground underlying the construction of all Slepian functions, discuss practical algorithms, and review the major findings of our own recent work on signal (Wieczorek and Simons 2005; Simons and Dahlen 2006) and power spectral estimation theory on the sphere (Wieczorek and Simons 2007; Dahlen and Simons 2008).
+Compared to the first edition of this work (Simons 2010), we now also include a section on vector-valued Slepian functions that brings the theory in line with the modern demands of (satellite) gravity, geomagnetic, or oceanographic data analysis (Freeden 2010; Grafarend et al. 2010; Martinec 2010; Olsen et al. 2010; Sabaka et al. 2010).